databendlabs/databend/docs/doc/15-sql-functions/122-window-functions/aggregate-window-functions.md

 ---
-title: (draft) Aggregate Window Functions
+title: Window Functions
 ---
+## What is a window function?

 Window functions perform calculations across rows of the query result.
 They run after the HAVING clause but before the ORDER BY clause.